boomsl4nger/mk8dx-tts-vis/README.md

 ## High-level Goals
 - [x] Back-end stuff like parsing and combining data, simple visualisations
-- [x] Set-up Flask for a basic web app
+- [x] Set up Flask for a basic web app
+- [x] Set up SQLite for database, design schemas
-- [ ] Design pages for different features using Bootstrap (?)
+- [ ] Design pages for different features using Bootstrap
-- [x] SQLite for database, design schemas
 - [ ] Front-end libraries for things like data tables, interactive graphs, templates

-### Main TODO
-- Support for track name abbreviations (e.g., MKS = Mario Kart Stadium)
-- Support for 200cc times
-- Timesheet improvements
-    - Colours for standards and WR diffs
-    - Sorting for numeric columns (and maybe others)
-    - Better styling (left vs right align)
-    - More track info (image, cup and image)
-    - Search bar?
-    - Toggle to remove columns (num columns, standards)
-- Updater improvements
-    - More descriptive success message (you improved by 0.000 if pb)
-    - More column in recent table, add track links
-    - Delete recent time from table
-- Specific track pages
-    - Delete times from DB
-- Home page overhaul
-- Add favicon

-### Future considerations
-- Track picker for smart suggestions
-- Get WR video and other info when looking at specific track pages
-- Interactive visualisations (like tooltips on hover)
-- Support for NITA times, WRs
-- File upload support for timesheets as CSVs
-- Users and auth, going public

 ## Overview
 The application is built using Flask, which is run with the following command: